ziadahamed/College_management_app/README.md

 POST: Add new entries.
 PUT: Update existing records.
 DELETE: Remove records.
+Database Plan
+I initially planned the database and tables to manage data efficiently.
+Here’s the structure and functionality I envisioned:

+Tables:

+Student: Stores student information.
+Subject: Maintains a list of subjects offered.
+student_enrollment: Links students to subjects and their faculty.
+faculty: Contains faculty details.
+user_management: Manages user login and roles.
+Functionality:

+The data stored in these tables would be displayed in the UI.
+Users could perform CRUD operations via the UI, such as:
+Save new data into the database (e.g., adding a new student or subject).
+View all data dynamically on the frontend.
+Subject and faculty assignments would also be handled and saved in the database for viewing and editing.
 Current Issue
-There is an issue with connecting the Django backend to the PostgreSQL database.
+Due to a backend error, I couldn’t fully implement this plan.
+The issue lies in connecting the Django application to the PostgreSQL database.
 The database settings in the settings.py file are as follows:

 python